Nawal El Tatawy: Career

 Following her graduation, El Tatawy worked at the National Bank of Egypt for one year between 1970 and 1971.
 She served at the United Nations in New York from 1973 to 1974.
 Then she joined the World Bank in New York in 1975 where she worked until 1979 when she was named the general manager of the investment department of the Arab Investment Bank.
 On 2 January 1996 she was appointed minister of economy and foreign trade, and her tenure lasted until 8 July 1997.

 Personal life and work

-El Tatawy married Mohamed Kassem with whom she had two sons.
+With a son from a previous marrriage, El Tatawy married Mohamed Kassem with whom she had another.

 She has been the author of various books.
 One of them is Yugoslavia: Self-management socialism and the challenges of development, report of a mission sent to Yugoslavia by the World Bank which she coauthored with Martin Schrenk and Cyrus Ardalan.
 The book was published by the Johns Hopkins University Press in 1979.